 Closing Day Events and Reminders

-What are the events and requirements on my Closing day?
+What happens on my closing day?

 This is when you will meet with your closing company or attorney and complete your purchase transaction.
-Every state has its own protocol for how closings are conducted so ask your agent to explain the normal procedure to you.
+Every state has its own protocol for how closings are conducted, so ask your agent to explain the normal procedure to you.
 Sometimes, your real estate agent may attend closing with you and in some states they may not be allowed to attend.

-Depending on your state’s practices, you may receive your keys to your new home that same day and be able to take possession of your new home and move in.
+In some states your deed is recorded that same day or the next business day.
+And depending on your state’s practices, you may receive your keys to your new home that same day and be able to take possession of your new home and move in.
 Check with your real estate agent and closing company to make sure.
 Don't forget to make sure you have transferred your utilities into your name too.
 And no matter how hectic it may get as the closing hour nears, just take a deep breath and try to enjoy the moment!